 Is There an Impella Heart Pump Lawsuit?

-The product liability lawyers at Saiontz & Kirk, P.A. are investigating Impella Heart Pump lawsuits for individuals who have suffered injuries or a wrongful death caused by Abiomed’ s Impella Heart Pump medical devices.
+The product liability lawyers at Saiontz & Kirk, P.A. are investigating potential Impella Heart Pump lawsuits for individuals who have suffered injuries or a wrongful death, which may have been caused by Abiomed’ s Impella Heart Pump medical devices.

 The U.S. Food and Drug Administration (FDA) has issued multiple Impella heart pumps recalls, highlighting risks that the heart pump catheter may cut the wall of the left ventricle in the heart, which has been linked to at least 129 serious injuries and 49 fatalities as of April 2024.

-In addition to heart wall tears, officials have also warned that the Impella Heart Pumps may lead to side effects including hypertension, reduced blood flow, blood clots and pump failure resulting in life threatening delays in therapy.
+In addition to heart wall tears, officials have also warned that Impella Heart Pumps may lead to serious side effects for some patients, including hypertension, reduced blood flow, blood clots and pump failure resulting in life threatening delays in therapy.

-In response to an increasing number of injuries and fatalities tied to the Impella heart pumps, coupled with new information revealing that Abiomed was aware of Impella heart wall tear risks since 2018, lawyers nationwide are currently reviewing potential Impella personal injury lawsuits and wrongful death claims.
+In response to a number of reported injuries and fatalities tied to the Impella heart pumps, coupled with information that suggests Abiomed should have been aware of the Impella heart wall tear risks since at least 2018, lawyers are currently investigating and reviewing potential Impella personal injury lawsuits and wrongful death claims.

 Impella Heart Pump Lawsuit

 Who Qualifies For An Impella Heart Pump Lawsuit?
-Financial compensation through an Impella Heart Pump lawsuit settlement may be available for individuals who had an Impella blood pump device implanted, and experienced any of the following injuries or life threatening conditions;
+Financial compensation may be available through an Impella Heart Pump lawsuit or settlement for individuals who had an Impella blood pump device implanted, and experienced any of the following injuries or life threatening conditions;

 • Heart perforation